nmunnich/zmk/docs/docs/development/module-creation.md

 ### Dependencies

 If `zephyr/module.yml` has anything listed under `depends`, then you should also define a [west manifest](https://docs.zephyrproject.org/3.5.0/develop/west/manifest.html) file.
-While the `zephyr/modules.yaml` file defines _which_ modules your module depends on, the west manifest file defines _where_ said modules are found.
+While the `zephyr/module.yml` file defines _which_ modules your module depends on, the west manifest file defines _where_ said modules are found.
 This then allows automatic tooling to fetch the modules when building firmware.
-If `depends` is not present in `zephyr/module.yml`, then this file (named `west.yml` in the template) is unnecessary.
+If `depends` is not present in `zephyr/module.yml`, then this file (named `west.yml` in the template) should be removed.

 It is recommended that you place the manifest file at the root of your module, though you can place it elsewhere.
 Be sure to note in your `README.md` that your module uses dependencies, so that users import these correctly.
+Below is an example `west.yml` file for a user that would be using your module, with the necessary `import` field if the module has dependencies:

 ```yaml title="west.yml"
 manifest: